nootlynoot/Portfolio/Project Luscinia/README.md

 <img src="https://i.imgur.com/cn3H3x2.png" alt="Task Complete & UI" width="200"/>

 ## Installation
-Executables can be obtained from project artifacts.
-To develop the project on your own, a Godot installation is needed and download the [luscinia folder](https://stgit.dcs.gla.ac.uk/team-project-h/2024/sh07/sh07-main/-/tree/main/luscinia?ref_type=heads).
-Use Godot to open the downloaded folder to develop the project in Godot.
+Executables can be obtained [here](https://drive.google.com/drive/folders/1lKWNOAE_eaNNbrg_kGkKQOkSE1ea-xNJ?usp=sharing).
+To develop the project on your own, a Godot installation is needed and download the [luscinia zip file](https://github.com/nootlynoot/Portfolio/blob/main/Project%20Luscinia/luscinia.zip).
+Extract and use Godot to open the downloaded folder to develop the project in Godot.

-## Usage
-### **Installation**

-For PC:
-- Download the the latest .zip file named windows in project artifacts
-- Extract the zip into a destination of your choice
-- Run the .exe executable

-For Android:
-- Download the the latest .zip file named android in project artifacts
-- Extract the zip into a destination of your choice
-- Open the .apk on your android device to install the game and play

 ### **Controls**
 For PC: